 - Cascade sessions on EO 124 s.
-2020 Guidelines on LANDBANK's IMS conducted for 51 head office (HO) units, 95 field units (FUs), and 38 LANDBANK-converted UCPB branches; - 2.
-IMS Assessments of 95 FUs, 10 HO Units and 12 cross-functional processes involving 41 HO units; - 3.
-IMS Readiness Assessments of 21 LANDBANK-converted UCPB branches as of September 2022.
+2020 Guidelines on LANDBANK's IMS conducted for 51 head office (HO) units, 95 field units (FUs), and 38 LANDBANK-converted UCPB branches - 2.
+IMS Assessments of 95 FUs, 10 HO Units and 12 cross-functional processes involving 41 HO units - 3.
+IMS Readiness Assessments of 21 LANDBANK-converted UCPB branches as of September 2022 to check the compliance of bank units against the workplace standards by spot checking and random visits at the LANDBANK Plaza, virtual workplace validation of units subjected to IMS Assessment, and implementation of resource conservation program and maintenance of the required Energy Efficiency Index (EEI) of bank units.